BenHand/saidit/README.md

 * `rake db:seed` to populate your db with 50 randomly generated todos(via <a href="https://rubygems.org/gems/faker/versions/1.4.3">faker</a>).
 * `rails s` to start your local server.

+## UML and planning stage pic in app/assets/images

 ## File Structure
 ```
 .